Recent Winners Of The Nobel Peace Prize - UrduPoint

 Recent Winners Of The Nobel Peace Prize

-Oslo, (APP - UrduPoint / Pakistan Point News - 6th Oct, 2023) Here is a list of the 10 most recent winners of the Nobel Peace prize, ahead of Friday's announcement of the 2023 winner:
+Oslo, (APP - UrduPoint / Pakistan Point News - 6th Oct, 2023) Here is a list of the 10 most recent winners of the Nobel Peace prize.
+It was awarded on Friday to imprisoned Iranian women's rights campaigner Narges Mohammadi:

 2021: Maria Ressa (Philippines/United States) and Dmitry Muratov (Russia)